 Paul was born and grew up in Wisconsin.
 He is married to a Thai and living in Thailand.
 He has Swiss, German, and Austrian ancestry.

 In 2018 and 2019, I made trips back to my home state of Wisconsin.
-Wisconsin is my home because I was born in Milwaukee and grew up on farms in the southeastern part of the state.
+Wisconsin is my home because I was born in Milwaukee and grew up on farms in the state's southeastern part.
 I also attended the University of Wisconsin in Madison from 1962 through 1966.

 After joining the Navy and later living in Taiwan and Maryland, I still called Wisconsin my home.
 This, undoubtedly, is because my parents lived in Wisconsin until their deaths and my siblings still all live in the Badger State.